wp-plugins/media-file-manager/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Solved the problem that unnecessary code was running when loading posts or pages.
+* Solved the problem that some buttons in the media-selector did not working.
+* Solved the problem that this plugin does not work with PHP5.4.

 = 1.1.0 =
 * Added user access control by role.

 = 1.0.2 =
-* Solve the problem that file manager shows root directory of your server when the upload directory is not writeable by the server.
+* Solved the problem that file manager shows root directory of your server when the upload directory is not writeable by the server.
-* Solve the problem that when moving items, items with same names in the destination directory are overwritten.
+* Solved the problem that when moving items, items with same names in the destination directory are overwritten.

 = 1.0.1 =
-* Solve the problem that the plugin does not work under some kind of environment/setting (Especially windows servers).
+* Solved the problem that the plugin does not work under some kind of environment/setting (Especially windows servers).
-* Solve the problem that URLs of medium/large images in posts/pages are not replaced.
+* Solved the problem that URLs of medium/large images in posts/pages are not replaced.
-* Solve the problem that when a file is renamed to an existing name, the existing file is deleted.
+* Solved the problem that when a file is renamed to an existing name, the existing file is deleted.
-* Solve the problem that media selector does not work in the QuickPress.
+* Solved the problem that media selector does not work in the QuickPress.

 = 1.0.0 =
 * Solved installation problem.